A-W-Pressure-Washing/Public-Documentation/README.md

 ---

 **📄 License**
-This repository is for internal business use.
-Redistribution or unauthorized use of these documents is not permitted without consent.
+Some documentation has been labeled private and is not available for viewing to the general public as it  is for internal business use only.
+Redistribution or unauthorized use of any any documentation belonging to A&W Pressure Washing and Cleaning is not permitted without sole consent from **A&W Pressure Washing and Cleaning** or the CEO.

 ---